CnC-Robert/revanced-cli-script/README.md

 Bash script that builds & installs revanced automaticlly.
 Java &amp; Android sdk included.
 The script also works on windows if you use WSL.

 # Requirements
- - A rooted android device
+ - Root for now
- - Compatible YouTube version installed on your phone
+ - Compatible YouTube APK, the same version needs to be installed on your phone
  - Username & token set in ~/.gradle/gradle.properties or $GITHUB_TOKEN set with the token
- - Git & curl installed
+ - Git, curl & adb installed
- - Zulu or Open JDK 17
+ - ZuluJDK 17 or OpenJDK 17
+ - Android SDK
  - Java & Android SDK will be downloaded automaticlly if not installed already

 # Usage